Connect to sharepoint online using Azure KeyVault and Connect-PnPOnline

 Sharepoint service principal Get and List permissions to Azure Keyvault

-1. To Install Az Powershell module, Use below command:
+1. To install the Az PowerShell module, use the following command:

 Install-Module -Name Az -Scope CurrentUser -Repository PSGallery -Force